AI Readiness Diagnostic

 | Dimension | What is assessed |

 Findings are assessed against the organisation’s specific operating model and growth stage — not against a generic AI maturity benchmark.
-The output is actionable because it starts from where the organisation actually is, not where a vendor assumes it should be.
+The output is ready to act on because it starts from where the organisation actually is, not where a vendor assumes it should be.

 What the report includes

-- A one-page executive summary suitable for sharing with leadership or board
+- A one-page executive summary suitable for sharing with leadership or the board.

 What the diagnostic does not include